 Bonding - Bonding is the process that involves adhering the rubber cover to the surface of the roller core.
 It is done by using a chemical bonding agent that strongly adheres to the outer surface of the roller core.
 Once the bonding components are applied, the polyurethane building process can begin.
 The building is the process of covering or lining the rigid roller core with a rubber compound.

 Other rubber compounds used for roller linings are in the form of calendered sheets and strips.
 They are joined to the roller core by plying and extrusion.
 Polyurethane formulations are available as liquid mixtures.
 Thus, the processes of building polyurethane are casting and injection molding.
 Both of these methods use liquid resins.

-Casting involves placing the roller core into a mold or die where the polymer is transferred or poured.
-Through casting, economical polyurethane casts can be made.
-The casting process requires less expensive dies than injection molding.
+Casting involves placing the roller core into a mold where the polyurethane polymer is poured.
+The process of casting is an economical method for manufacturing polyurethane rollers and is much less expensive than injection molding.

-Curing is the process of creating crosslinks between the chained molecules of elastomer compounds.
-This makes the rubber more stable, which enables it to resist the effects of heat, cold, and solvents.
+Curing and Cooling - Curing is the process of creating cross-links between the chained molecules of elastomer compounds.
+This makes the rubber more stable, enabling it to resist the effects of heat, cold, and solvents.
 Curing is done by applying heat to the system, which initiates the bonding of the curative agents.
 In some polyurethane polymer systems, curing can also be done at room temperature.
 After heating, the polyurethane is allowed to cure for several minutes or hours.
 Finally, the polyurethane roller is cooled and released from the mold.